mostaphazeghaouigmail/symfony-3-made-simple/README.md

 ###Documentation under construction###

 <p>Hi! i share my symfony 3 starter kit.
 It's certainly not perfect, feel free to use and improve.
 It comes with a bunch of nice bundle and a couple of developpement made by me, for image management with&nbsp;&nbsp;drag and drop and multi upload, simple comment system, simple widgets (very simple).
 It's realy not a cms, you're not supposed to take everything like it is but modify it for your purpose.
-With this starter, you&nbsp;can manage : Users,&nbsp;Pages, Articles, Imagess, Comments, Settings</p>
+With this starter, you&nbsp;can manage : Users,&nbsp;Pages, Articles, Images, Comments, Settings</p>

 <h3>Main Entity Management</h3>